bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/installing-stencil.md

 npm install -g @bigcommerce/stencil-cli
 ```

-### Installing on Mac with Apple silicone
+### Installing on Mac with Apple silicon

-Installing Stencil CLI and its dependencies on Macs that use Apple silicone, such as the M1 chip, requires Rosetta.
+Installing Stencil CLI and its dependencies on Macs that use Apple silicon, such as the M1 chip, requires Rosetta.
 Rosetta allows a Mac with Apple silicon to use apps built for a Mac with an Intel processor.
 The following steps will guide you through the installation process:

 <div class="HubBlock--callout">